betorvs/sensu-go-slack-bot/README.md

 $ sensuctl configure -n --username 'admin' --password 'DEFAULT' --namespace default --url 'http://127.0.0.1:8080'
 ```

+Configure the Slack App to use Request URL in your local environment with [ngrok](https://ngrok.com/).

 ## Configuration

 You need to configure these for local tests or real deployment.